^

 Galactosemia type I

-Galactose-1-phosphate-uridyltransferase, along with other enzymes involved in the metabolism of galactose - galactokinase and galactoepimerase, - transforms the galactose entering into the milk sugar into glucose.
-The consequence of the deficiency of galactose-1-phosphate-uridyltransferase is the accumulation of galactose and galactose-1-phosphate.
-These substances are toxic to the metabolism of many tissues - the brain, liver, kidneys, intestines.
-One of the manifestations of the toxicity syndrome is the inhibition of bactericidal activity of leukocytes, which contributes to the development of sepsis.
-Hyperchloremic acidosis can be caused by both intoxication accompanied by renal-tubular dysfunction, and it occurs again due to a chronic gastrointestinal disorder.
+Galactose-1-phosphate uridyltransferase, along with other enzymes involved in galactose metabolism - galactokinase and galactoepimerase - converts galactose, which is part of milk sugar, into glucose.
+The consequence of galactose-1-phosphate uridyltransferase deficiency is the accumulation of galactose and galactose-1-phosphate.
+These substances have a toxic effect on the metabolism of many tissues - the brain, liver, kidneys, and intestines.
+One of the manifestations of toxicity syndrome is the inhibition of the bactericidal activity of leukocytes, which contributes to the development of sepsis.
+Hyperchloremic acidosis can be caused by both intoxication accompanied by renal-tubular dysfunction and occur secondarily due to chronic gastrointestinal disorders.

 Galactitol and galactonate accumulate in tissues along with galactose-1-phosphate.
-The development of cataract in the deficiency of galactose-1-phosphate-uridil-transferase is due to the accumulation of galactolol.
-Insufficient effectiveness of the bezgalactose diet for galactosemia type I is explained by the mechanism of self-poisoning of patients, including the constant biosynthesis of galactose (from glucose) due to the formation of galactose-1-phosphate from uridine diphosphogalactose.
-Reducing the concentration of uridine-diphosphogalactose disrupts the synthesis of galactosides; perhaps this is the cause of neurological disorders.
+The development of cataracts in galactose-1-phosphate uridyl transferase deficiency is due to the accumulation of galactitol.
+The insufficient effectiveness of a galactose-free diet in type I galactosemia is explained by the mechanism of self-intoxication of patients, including the constant biosynthesis of galactose (from glucose) due to the formation of galactose-1-phosphate from uridine diphosphogalactose.
+A decrease in the concentration of uridine diphosphogalactose disrupts the synthesis of galactosides; this may be the cause of neurological disorders.

-When the enzyme is deficient, the stage of phosphorylation of galactose is disturbed.
-Cataract occurs as a result of the accumulation of galactatitol in the lens, which disrupts the structure of its fibers and leads to denaturation of the protein.
+When the enzyme is deficient, the galactose phosphorylation stage is disrupted.
+Cataracts occur as a result of the accumulation of galactotitol in the lens, which disrupts the structure of its fibers and leads to protein denaturation.

-UDF-galactose-4-epimerase along with other enzymes - galactokinase and galactose-1-phosphaturidyl transferase - transforms the galactose entering into the milk sugar into glucose.
-This enzyme is bifunctional and also participates in the interconversion of UDF-N-acetylgalactosamine and UDP-N-acetylglucosamine, which are important constituents of polysaccharides and galactolipids.
-The inadequacy of the enzyme leads to the accumulation of UDP-galactose and galactose-1-phosphate.
-The pathogenesis of systemic failure of UDP-galactose-4-epimerase is similar to that of galactosemia, type I, but the phenomenon of toxicity is less pronounced.
+UDP-galactose-4-epimerase, along with other enzymes - galactokinase and galactose-1-phosphate uridyltransferase - converts galactose, which is part of milk sugar, into glucose.
+This enzyme is bifunctional and also participates in the interconversion of UDP-N-acetylgalactosamine and UDP-N-acetylglucosamine - important components of polysaccharides and galactolipids.
+Enzyme deficiency leads to the accumulation of UDP-galactose and galactose-1-phosphate.
+The pathogenesis of systemic UDP-galactose-4-epimerase deficiency is similar to that in galactosemia, type I, but the toxicity phenomenon is less pronounced.